manavsehgal/reactspeedcoding/manuscript/c06-define-component-internals.md

 JSX is what you write within ```render() return()``` method.
 JSX gets transpiled to JS by Babel in our build environment.

-- JSX HTML-like tags are React framework components representing HTML tags and attributes.
+- JSX HTML-like tags are React framework native components representing HTML tags and attributes.
 - JSX components use ```className``` instead of ```class``` when specifying CSS classes.

 I> ## Chapter In Progress